joaopaulomoreira/joaopaulomoreira/README.md

 Olá tod@s!

-Sou formado em Tecnologia e Humanidades, descobri minha paixão e vocação na intersecção entre esses dois mundos.
-Tenho experiência como Analista de Suporte e de Infraestrutura, além de atuar em projetos de Teste e Qualidade de Software como freelancer.
+Sou formado em Tecnologia e Humanidades e é na intersecção entre esses dois mundos que me inspiro.
+Tenho experiência como Analista de Suporte e de Infraestrutura, além de desenvolver projetos em Teste e Qualidade de Software como freelancer ou voluntário.
 Atualmente me dedico no aperfeiçoamento de habilidades em Egenharia e Qualidade de Software, Automação e DevOps.

 Hello everyone!

-I have a degree in Technology and Humanities, discovered my passion and vocation at the intersection of these two worlds.
-I have experience as a support and infrastructure analyst, as well as working as a freelancer in software testing.
+I have a degree in Technology and Humanitiesand it is the intersection between these two worlds that inspire me.
+I have experience as a support and infrastructure analyst, in addition to developing projects in Software Testing and Quality as a freelancer or volunteer.
 Today dedicate to improving skills in Software Engineering and Quality, Automation, and DevOps.

 **My professional certifications**